Brazil discusses selling more coffee to Tim Hortons, Burger King

 “We want to increase that amount by a lot,” Abreu told reporters at a press conference in Brasilia before the trip.

-Tim Hortons and Burger King are owned by Restaurant Brands International Inc (QSR.TO).
+Tim Hortons and Burger King are owned by Restaurant Brands International Inc.

 Abreu said she would meet Josh Kobza, chief financial officer of Restaurant Brands International, and billionaire Jorge Paulo Lemann, co-founder of investment firm 3G Capital and chairman of Restaurant Brands International.